 In general, the emphasis in the monastery is on developing awareness through living in community, and on following a daily routine which includes silent meditation, social interaction and service.
 The whole is held within the ethical norms of the precepts and observances, which help to check the mind’s impulses and also promote harmony and trust.
 Teachings are given on a regular basis, and there are opportunities to talk with monks and nuns about Dhamma practice.
 There are also periods of time when the monastery is observing silence, and there are periods of relative solitude.
 Accordingly guests are expected to have a good degree of self-motivation and self-reliance.

-From January 5 to April 1 we hold our winter retreat and do not have overnight guest stays.
-During this retreat time the booking form will be disabled and any incoming emails to the Guest Monk email account will not be read or later attended to.
-We ask all prospective guests interested in making a booking for the new calendar year (April 1 to January 4) to begin doing so on March 25 of that year.
+From January 2 to April 1 we hold our winter retreat and do not have overnight guest stays available.
+During this retreat time the booking form will be disabled and any guest-related emails will not be read.
+No reservations for the rest of the year can be made before March 25.
+This is the day we open for bookings in the new year.